ZeroIntensity/pointers.py/docs/using_pointers.md

 my_function('a', 'b', 'c')
 ```

-This will be fine for most people, but it hsa removes type safety on the target function.
+This will be fine for most people, but it removes type safety on the target function.
 If you don't care about type safety in your code, then don't worry about this, but if you do, then there are alternatives.

 The first alternative is `decay_annotated`, which decays parameters hinted as `Annotated[T, Pointer]` to a pointer.